joouha/euporie/docs/_inc/cli_flags.rst

    Accent color to use in the app

-.. option:: --key-bindings <dict>
+.. option:: --key-bindings <loads>

    Additional key binding definitions

 .. option:: --kernel-connection-file <str>

-   Attempt to connect to an existing kernel using a JSON connection info file.
+   Attempt to connect to an existing kernel using a JSON connection info file

 .. option:: --default-kernel-name <str>

-   The name of the kernel to start by default.
+   The name of the kernel to start by default

 .. option:: --show-status-bar, --no-show-status-bar